cwittens/academic-ai-code-of-conduct/index.md

 as a physicist and computational scientist.
 By Collin Wittenstein.

+# Preamble

+At the end of my mathematics [bachelor thesis](https://github.com/cwittens/Simulation-of-the-Rattleback/blob/main/Bachelorarbeit.pdf), I included a whole chapter documenting my usage of AI tools during my work on the thesis.
+As of November 2024, a slightly adjusted and shortened version of this documentation now serves as an official example for declaring AI use in theses at the [Institute of Mathematics at the Johannes Gutenberg University of Mainz](https://www.studium.fb08.uni-mainz.de/files/2024/11/Eigenstaendigkeitserklaerung_Mathe_Muster.pdf).

+Since I don't want to write such detailed chapters for every academic work but still want to maintain transparency regarding my AI use, I created this Code of Conduct as a reference document that I can link to in my academic projects.

 # Tools I Currently Use

 - Large Language Models: Claude, ChatGPT